 Later Golsteyn, a Green Beret, came across him armed with a rifle and at a compound devoted to IED-making and shot him, thinking he was following the rules of engagement since the bomb maker was armed and dangerous.

 He knew the bomb maker had killed two people and was going to kill more.

 Maj.
 Golsteyn said:

 “There’s hundreds of dudes that are caught all the time.
 We caught probably close to that number and released every one of them because there’s no point in it [to] just stop taking detainees.
 You know, I could have a guy that[‘s] standing, you know, a nice guy with a family standing against a wall pointing like, you know, just peeking out and like that guy cut off heads three weeks ago.
 He’s a Taliban tax collector, and this is what he’s doing, but I can’t do anything about that.
-With this guy in particular, with the IEDs as they were, he was a combatant and was going to go right back to continuing being a combatant.
-So by the letter of the law I’m wrong, but he never stopped being a combatant.”
+With this guy in particular, with the IEDs, as they were, he was a combatant and was going to go right back to continue being a combatant.
+So by the letter of the law, I’m wrong, but he never stopped being a combatant.”

 After all of his sacrifices and many gallant actions which won him several awards, he was separated with a general discharge under honorable conditions.

-The Army Times reported that the major had earned a Bronze Star and Army Commendation medal with “V” devices for heroism in earlier actions which he kept.
+The Army Times reported that the major had earned a Bronze Star and Army Commendation Medal with “V” devices for heroism in earlier actions which he kept.

 The full account of what then CPT Golsteyn did to earn the Silver Star:

 “Golsteyn’s Silver Star came for actions on Feb.
 20, 2010.
 He assembled his unit after his base had come under sniper fire from an insurgent wielding a Dragunov rifle, according to an Army narrative of his actions.